 Looking Ahead

-In 2021, IA’s market share hovered at USD $11,332.74 million and is expected to reach USD $22,753 million.
+In 2021, hyperautomation’s market share hovered at USD $11,332.74 million and is expected to reach USD $22,753 million.
 Intelligent automation will continue to evolve and grow its market share as more business leaders realize its portfolio of benefits.
 In a recent report, 50 percent of executives revealed that they plan to ramp up their AI investments, and 73 percent of those leaders predict intelligent automation to grow their revenue.

 Genzeon